mailslot/mailslot/README.md

 ## Built on

-- [Cloudflare Email Routing](https://developers.cloudflare.com/email-routing/) — the SMTP edge; no port 25, no mail server to run
+- [Cloudflare Email Routing](https://developers.cloudflare.com/email-routing/): the SMTP edge, no port 25 and no mail server to run
-- [Cloudflare Agents SDK](https://developers.cloudflare.com/agents/) — one Durable Object per inbox (`routeAgentEmail`, `onEmail`), `McpAgent` for the MCP surface
+- [Cloudflare Agents SDK](https://developers.cloudflare.com/agents/): one Durable Object per inbox (`routeAgentEmail`, `onEmail`), `McpAgent` for the MCP surface
-- [postal-mime](https://github.com/postalio/postal-mime) — MIME parsing built for Workers
+- [postal-mime](https://github.com/postalsys/postal-mime): MIME parsing built for Workers

 Standard Cloudflare stack, thin on top.
 If you can maintain a Worker, you can maintain this.

 ## Integrations

-- **MCP** — works with any MCP client today (Claude Code, Claude Desktop, OpenClaw, custom agents)
+- **MCP**: works with any MCP client today (Claude Code, Claude Desktop, OpenClaw, custom agents)
-- **n8n** — community node (trigger + actions) — *in progress*
+- **n8n**: community node (trigger + actions), *in progress*
-- **OpenClaw skill** — points at *your* instance, not a hosted cloud — *in progress*
+- **OpenClaw skill**: points at *your* instance, not a hosted cloud, *in progress*

 Adapters are thin wrappers over one versioned event schema and one tool API.
-Want an adapter we don't have?
-The contract is small — PRs welcome.
+Want an adapter that isn't here yet?
+The contract is small, so PRs are welcome.

 ## Roadmap

 - [x] v1: receive → parse → store → MCP/HTTP tools → webhooks → forward
 - [x] `create-mailslot` deploy wizard
-- [x] Return-receipt auto-reply (`replyToEmail` — no ESP needed; set `RECEIPT_ADDRESSES` to enable per address, auto-mail loop guards built in)
+- [x] Return-receipt auto-reply (`replyToEmail`, no ESP needed; set `RECEIPT_ADDRESSES` to enable per address, with auto-mail loop guards built in)
 - [ ] n8n community node, OpenClaw skill
 - [ ] Outbound via your own Resend/Postmark/SES keys (BYO, your deliverability)

-Deliberately **not** planned: hosted multi-tenant service, AI triage of your personal mail, reading anything we don't have to.
+Deliberately **not** planned: hosted multi-tenant service, AI triage of your personal mail, reading anything it doesn't have to.
 Boring, auditable plumbing.

 ## Need it deployed for you?

-I do fixed-price integrations — your domain, your Cloudflare account, wired into your n8n/agent stack, with a handover doc. *(Contact link coming with the first release.)*
+I do fixed-price integrations.
+Your domain, your Cloudflare account, wired into your n8n or agent stack, with a handover doc.
+Email [inquiry@mailslot.dev](mailto:inquiry@mailslot.dev) and tell me what you're building.

 ## License